mainwp/mainwp/readme.txt

 * Added new hooks for upcoming extensions

 = 1.0.8.6 - 6-10-14 =
-* Added ping from Dashboard during backups, to reduce timeouts and add better error reporting
+* Added ping from Dashboard during backups to reduce timeouts and add better error reporting
 * Added intelligent checks to increase backup speed
 * Install New Extension button added to the Extensions page
 * Extension names tweaked to link to open the extension page